nickodell/django-q-demo/README.md

 ![drawing of Django receiving HTTP requests, task server receiving tasks, and the replies to both](https://i.imgur.com/jCdrHty.png)

-But what is a task?
-It's anything in Python which fulfills three qualities:

-1. It is callable.
-(Example: a function is callable.)
-2. The arguments to it are [pickleable](https://stackoverflow.com/questions/3603581/what-does-it-mean-for-an-object-to-be-picklable-or-pickle-able).
-3. It doesn't need to be finished before an HTTP response is sent back to the user.

 ## Getting Started

 1. Create a new terminal.
 Run `docker-compose up`.
 Leave it running.
 This runs the task broker.